Do I need planning permission for a loft conversion?

 What is permitted development?

 Permitted development is defined as extensions, home improvements and alterations you can make to your home without the need for applying for planning permission.
 You can be sure that the permitted development is lawful by obtaining a letter of lawful development.
 This can be applied for by Touchstone Lofts.
 The letter of lawful development involves an application to the planning department – our architect will send a set of drawings showing what we intend to build.
 The planning department will issue a letter of lawful development once they have checked you intend to comply with all the requirements of permitted development.
 More details are available on the local council planning portal.
-Please contact Touchstone Lofts sales for further advice on [email protected]All loft conversions will require building regulations approval.
+All loft conversions will require building regulations approval.
 Building regulations are controlled by the local council, and the building control officer can work directly for the council.
 Alternatively, you can hire private building control.

 The question ‘do I need planning permission for a loft conversion?’ depends very much on the type of property the loft conversion is going to be carried out in.

 For most homes that are either detached, semi-detached, or terraced, planning permission is generally not required for a loft conversion.
 There are, however, certain conditions, which we will discuss later.
 The permitted development guidelines are covered below.

 Planning will be required if your property is: